Abducted Teen Elizabeth Thomas Now Missing For Nine Days, New Details Emerge

 — Heather (@CTFleaMarkets) March 19, 2017

 On March 13, the family of Elizabeth Thomas found them thrust into their worst conceivable nightmare.
-Early that morning, Elizabeth allegedly woke her older sister Sarah to tell her that she was going out, and to “call the police” if she hadn’t returned home by 6:00 p.m.
-Elizabeth never returned, and is by her family and local law enforcement to have been abducted by her former teacher, Tad Cummins.
+Early that morning, Elizabeth allegedly woke her older sister Sarah to tell her that she was going out and to “call the police” if she hadn’t returned home by 6:00 p.m.
+Elizabeth never returned and is believed by her family and local law enforcement to have been abducted by her former teacher, Tad Cummins.
 She was last seen before 8:00 a.m. at a Shoney’s restaurant in Columbia, Tennessee, where she had been dropped off by a friend.

-According to the Tennessee Bureau of Investigations, at approximately the same time Elizabeth was being dropped of, Cummins was at a nearby gas station filling up his vehicle (a silver Nissan Rogue).
+According to the Tennessee Bureau of Investigations, at approximately the same time Elizabeth was being dropped off, Cummins was at a nearby gas station filling up his vehicle (a silver Nissan Rogue).
 According to law enforcement, it is believed that Elizabeth Thomas was abducted by her teacher shortly thereafter, and the pair were later spotted in Decatur, Alabama.

 #ElizabethThomas Nissan Rouge some report 400 to 450 miles on a fresh tank of gas before refueling.
 Approximate map pic.twitter.com/6qaypaRe6t